Lightskyz/CS320Assignment4/README.md

 Prog4_2
 -----
-This program writes in lua will execute Fizzbuss from 1 to 100.
+This program writes in lua will execute Fizzbuzz from 1 to 100.
 To execute it, we will use the interpreter we just develop in C before.

 **To run it :**
 `./a.out prog4_2.lua`